tiffym/Adjacency-List-Dijkstras-Algorithm-Traversal/README.md

 ## Compiling the program
 To compile and run the program, follow these steps:

-1. In the directory where the assignment files are saved, type: make
+1. In the directory where the files are saved, type: make
 This will compile all necessary files into an executable.

-2. To run the program type:
-`./a4 example-graph.txt`

-## Resources
-Did you use any resources (for example book, notes etc) in this assignment?

-## Implementation
-The assignment is complete.